 Based on this data we will be providing valuable insights that will help caregivers make informed decisions to halt heart failure progression.

-Eyal Holds a MD from Technion-Israel Institute of Technology and an MBA from Tel-Aviv University.
+Eyal Holds an MD from the Technion-Israel Institute of Technology and an MBA from Tel-Aviv University.

 Dedi has accumulated extensive experience in the professional leadership of clinical studies, both in terms of design and execution.
 Before joining Vectorious, Dedi served as Clinical Trials Manager and Clinical Specialist at Paieon Medical and Senior Product Manager at Volcano Corporation with a focus on structural heart disease procedures such as TAVI and CRT.
 For V-Wave, a biomedical startup, in the field of heart failure, Dedi worked in close contact with heart failure specialists, overcoming all regulatory issues linked to the clinical aspects of the product deployment.